gjtorikian/repository-sync/README.md

 ### Between two GitHub.com repositories

 1. Deploy this code to Heroku (or some other server you own).
 2. Set an environment variable on that server called `SECRET_TOKEN`, which establishes a private token.
-This token is used to verify that the payload came from GitHub.
+This token is used to [verify that the payload came from GitHub](https://developer.github.com/webhooks/securing/).
 3. Set another environment variable on that server called `DOTCOM_MACHINE_USER_TOKEN`.
-This is the access token the server will act as when performing the Git operations.
+This is [the access token the server will act as](https://help.github.com/articles/creating-an-access-token-for-command-line-use) when syncing between the repositories.

-On your private repository, set a webhook up to hit the `/update_public` endpoint.
+On your private repository, set a webhook to point to the `/update_public` endpoint.
 Pass in just one parameter, `dest_repo`, the name of the public repository to update.

-On your public repository, set a webhook up to hit the `/update_private` endpoint.
+On your public repository, set a webhook to point to the `/update_private` endpoint.
 Pass in just one parameter, `dest_repo`, the name of the private repository to update.

 You'll notice these two are practically the same.
 They are!
 The only difference is